-Before you take a loan from your 401k, consider this….
+Before taking a loan from your 401k, consider this…

 Why did you contribute to your 401k in the first place?